topobyte/AVL-tree/README.md

 provides a SortedSet but does not expose a **get(index)** method.
 I think such a function makes perfect sense for a sorted set, which is why this tree implementation provides it.

+## Sorted tree

+A generic tree with any number of children.

+## Prefix tree

+A generic prefix tree or trie.

 # License

 This software is released under the terms of the **GNU Lesser General Public License Version 3** **(GNU LGPLv3)**